 It seems the approach Harry wants to take is that of Charles Windsor who pontificates on what is ‘good’ while suppressing debate and dodging accountability.
 He does this in a number of ways but most commonly by making interviewers sign a 15-page contracteffectively handing editorial control to Clarence House.
 Nowhere is this more focused than on climate change.
 Charles Windsor calls for allocation of resources to Green projects without the difficulty of saying where those resources will come from who will be the ‘losers’.

 If Harry Windsor really wants to ‘do good’ as he says then as the campaign group Republic urges, he must, give up his royal status and argue for what he believes in.
 But he will find the court of public contestability and accountability a harsher arena than the one to which he is accostomed.
 Just as it should be!

-The likelihood of the Conservative Party coming to an agreement with the Democratic Unionist Paty to retain their Commons majority highlights some interesting pointers about the Neo-Conservative project.
+The deal the Conservative Party struck with the Democratic Unionists to retain their Commons majority raised some interesting issues about the Neo-Conservative project.
 Moreover, viewed in the context of their election campaign confusion over tax cuts the deep Tory fault lines are laid bare.

 It wasn’t supposed to be like this